-The Villa Guardatoia Garden, a historic dwelling of the 17th century, is located in the beautiful Valdinievole, between Pistoia and Lucca, it's a typical Italian garden that winds on the back of the Villa in two large quadrangular terraces joined by a walkway.
+The Garden of Villa Guardatoia, historical residence of the '600, in the heart of Valdinievole, is a typical Italian garden that winds on the back of the Villa in two large quadrangular terraces joined by a walkway.
+A botanical itinerary among ancient roses and camellias, aromatic, aquatic plants and bitter oranges, and a cypress forest,in a timeless atmosphere.

-Combined with the visits, the tasting of two excellences of the Pescia Territory, the Valdinievole Vinsanto DOC and the extra virgin olive oil, both produced by Marzalla, the family company.
+The garden is open to the public with periodic visits, music and activities for children, and - on request - for private events, even weddings, or group visits.
+Combined with the visits, the tastings of two excellences of the Pescia area, the Vinsanto Doc della Valdinievole and the extra virgin olive oil, both produced by the family company, Marzalla.

 Accompanying the visit of the Villa, tastings in the garden of the Family Company's products.
 The wine production of the Guardatoia dates back to the second half of the nineteenth century.
 Today, at Guardatoia you could taste a wide range of products, ranging from Valdinievole's Vinsanto Doc, to red and white wine IGT (Typical Geographical Indication) and to Grappa and millefiori honey, sided with some of the Tuscan food excellences, both sweet and savory, like the Cantucci of Prato, the Montecatini Pods and the classic bread white with bruschetta.